 Each year, ASID will provide an updated brand guidelines document.
 It is required that chapters use the brand guidelines for all communications.
 The guidelines will address size, orientation, color, etc. Always pay attention to how the ASID logo/brand mark is used.
-Access it here: https://www.dropbox.com/s/zstmuzj9hgqm5cu/ASIDStudentBrandGuide_R1.pdf?dl=0

 You should also make announcements in class - with the permission of the instructor, of course.
-And last, but certainly not least, brag about your chapter to everyone: the professional chapter, your SRB, the headquarters support team, and the design community at large.
+And last, but certainly not least, brag about your chapter to everyone: the professional chapter, your SRB, the SAC, the headquarters support team, and the design community at large.